Sadly, saying “I’ll pray about it” can be an excuse. It can be a stall tactic.

 Should I engage with teens on social media?

-It’s not IF we should do these things, it’s WHEN and HOW and HOW OFTEN which will require some prayer, but once we know, we need to go ahead and do it.
+It’s not IF you should do these things, it’s WHEN and HOW and HOW OFTEN which will require some prayer, but once you know, you need to go ahead and do it.

 Yet, the sound of so much foot dragging is deafening.
 It sounds like a herd of zombies from The Walking Dead shuffling their feet to nowhere in particular.